Hazarapet/hazarapet.github.io/_pages/about.md

 working on computer vision tasks such as semantic and instance segmentation, object detection and object tracking.
 Also, working on optimization problems of neural networks for edge devices like mobile phones.

-My research interests are Alternative Operations of Convolutions, Dynamic Neural Networks, Neural Scene Rendering, Iterative Optimization Problems, and Self or Semi-Supervised Learning.
+My research interests are Dynamic Neural Networks, Neural Scene Rendering, Iterative Optimization Problems, and Self or Semi-Supervised Learning.

 I hold M.Sc. and B.Sc. degrees in Informatics and Applied Mathematics from <strong><a href="http://www.ysu.am/ysu/en" target="_blank">Yerevan State University (YSU)</a></strong>